Anglophone Crisis: 2019

 On 20 August, the ten detained members of the IG, including Ayuk Tabe, were sentenced to life imprisonment by the Yaoundé Military Tribunal.
 This was followed by a military escalation and a series of lockdowns, crushing hopes that the school year could start as normal in early September.
 Within a week, violence and uncertainty had triggered tens of thousands of people to flee from the Anglophone regions.
 Due to the escalation, a government-led effort to reopen at least 4,500 schools by 2 September ultimately failed.

 In September, President Paul Biya announced the Major National Dialogue, a political dialogue that would be held before the end of the month.
 While separatists were quick to reject the initiative, citing the recent life sentences handed to the separatist leaders, opposition parties in Cameroon showed interest in the initiative and started submitting proposals.
 Meanwhile, the war continued; on 20 September, separatist fighters launched a failed attack on a hotel in Bamenda where several government officials were staying.
 While the Major National Dialogue was happening, a significant number of Anglophones celebrated Ambazonia's third independence day on 1 October.
-Nine people were killed in clashes all across the Anglophone regions that day, while "Field Marshall" Lekeaka Oliver of the Red Dragon militia used the occasion to declare himself Paramout Ruler of Lebialem.
+Nine people were killed in clashes all across the Anglophone regions that day, while "Field Marshall" Lekeaka Oliver of the Red Dragon militia used the occasion to declare himself Paramount Ruler of Lebialem.
 October also saw the public surrender of Ambazonian general Ekeom Polycarp, who was subsequently assassinated by other separatists.
 The separatists also started opening "community schools" across the Anglophone regions, providing an alternative to the government-run schools which they had boycotted for years.

 On 1 December, separatist fighters carried out their first attack on an airplane, firing at a Camair-Co passenger plane while it was landing at Bamenda Airport.
 No one was wounded in the attack, although several bullets penetrated into the cabin.
 This incident was the first of its kind, and possibly indicated that the separatists would take on larger government targets.
 The AGovC announced that the airline in question often transported soldiers, and that they thus considered their aircraft to be legitimate targets.
 The separatists also started their campaign to sabotage the upcoming 2020 Cameroonian parliamentary election, and within a week they abducted some 40 politicians, including two mayors and at least 19 councilors.
 A separatist attack on a civilian truck with a military escort left some three civilians dead on 19 December.
 Cameroon also launched a series of operations in Mezam, Boyo, Donga Mantung, Bui, Ngo Ketunjia and Boyo that would, over six days, force around 5,500 people to flee their homes.
 In their respective New Year speeches on 31 December, President Paul Biya of Cameroon and Samuel Ikome Sako of Ambazonia both promised to intensify the war in 2020.